markjrieke/statistical-rethinking/14-Adventures in Covariance/chapter_14_notes.md

 $$

--   The time of day may matter as well — if all cafes experience a similar slow down in the afternoon ($A_i$), we can model using our previous methods:
+-   The time of day may matter as well — if all cafes experience a similar slow down in the afternoon we can model using our previous
+    methods:

 $$
 \begin{gather}